 In the past three months Sprout AI has launched an updated web page, social media, and marketing materials to attract new potential buyers of Sprout AI.
 The full potential of this marketing campaign has not yet been realized but is expected to be well underway by Q3 2021.
-In the short, to mid-term period Sprout AI expects to close current and additional sales in Australia, Canada, Colombia, England, the European Union, Panama, New Zealand, South Africa, Tasmania, United States, Zambia, and Zimbabwe.
+Over the next three years, Sprout AI expects to close current sales in New Zealand, South Africa and Zimbabwe and identify new buyers, with a focus on the North American market.